auroraxcheng/movielistproject/README.md

 - you can locate the visual componenet by clicking the animated movies only button, a popup image should appear
 - you can save the state of the application by clicking save workspace
 - you can reload the state of the application by clicking the load workspace button

+## Phase 4: task 3
+- I don't think I would have refactored anything in my model package as I think that it's organized in a way that makes sense
+- However, I might have refactored my MoviePanel GUI class and split it into smaller subclasses to increase cohesion and make the code more readable. (ie. helper class to make the buttons and helper methods for the duplicate code regarding the button designs)